USEPA/AMET/docs/AMET_Install_Guide_v13.md

 #### Meteorological output data
 **WRF** (4.6 GB uncompressed, 2.4 GB compressed) - Untar the file **wrfExample.tar.gz** in the directory **$AMETBASE/model\_data/MET**.
 This tarball contains five days’ worth of **WRF** outputs in netCDF format.
 The temporal range is July 5 2002 0:00 UTC to July 8 2002 23:00 UTC with a spatial domain covering the continental U.S. at 36-km resolution.
 The spatial domain of the

- **MCIP** (455 MB uncompressed, 340 MB compressed) - Untar the file **mcipExample.tar.gz** in the directory **$AMETBASE/model\_data/MET.** This tarball contains five days’ worth of **MCIP** outputs in netCDF format.
+ **MPAS** (455 MB uncompressed, 340 MB compressed) - Untar the file **mcipExample.tar.gz** in the directory **$AMETBASE/model\_data/MET.** This tarball contains five days’ worth of **MCIP** outputs in netCDF format.
 The temporal range is July 5 2002 0:00 UTC to July 9 2002 23:00 UTC with a spatial domain covering the continental U.S. at 36-km resolution.
 Additionally, there is a **GRIDCRO2D** file for July 6 that is also used by AMET.

 After you untar the tarfiles above, the directory **$AMETBASE/model\_data/MET** will contain the following files.